jddunn/HoneypotRescueWithSafeBuy/README.md

 # HoneypotRescueWithSafeBuy
 On-chain honeypot detection with SafeBuy proxy method for secure transfers.
 Includes funds withdrawal rescue tools from honeypots and MasterChef contracts.
+Inherits from MembershipDAO contract (https://github.com/jddunn/MembershipDAO), so only subscribed members to the contract can call these functions.

+Note: This is a POC contract and is not meant for production purposes.

 Cross-chain supported by passing in a router or factory address.